jetthoughts/jt.github.io/_posts/blog/2016-02-28-how-we-temporarily-transformed-our-usual-workflow-for-a-tight-deadline.markdown

  ---
  layout: post
  author: Sviat Medved
  authors_git: loogle18
  title: How We Temporarily Transformed Our Usual Workflow for a Tight Deadline
- description: Every time when we start working on a new project, short iteration or just a new feature, we almost always worry about a delivery deadline.
+ description: "Our experience in creating a flexible workflow for a tight deadline."
  date: 28-02-2016
  tags:
  - workflow